hdsu-bioquant/scArchon/README.md

     <img src="images/003.png" alt="Description of Image" style="width: 100%; margin: 0 auto;">
 </div>

 - Pulling environments via singularity may take some time depending on your downloading speed.
-The environment only needs to be pulled once.
-It will be stored under `.snakemake/singularity`.
+The environments only need to be pulled once.
+They will be stored under `.snakemake/singularity`.
 The environments will take up following disk space.

 | | Singularity image disk space|
 |-----|:-----------------------:|